umbraco/UmbracoDocs/Reference/Config/ExamineIndex/index.md

 Umbraco ships with three IndexSets:

-* **InternalIndexSet** - used to power the Umbraco Backoffice search, and therefore includes unpublished content - (do not remove this)
+* **InternalIndexSet** - used to power the Umbraco Backoffice search, and therefore includes un-published content - (do not remove this)
 * **InternalMemberIndexSet** - used by the Umbraco Backoffice to index Members - (do not remove this)
 * **ExternalIndexSet** - Available to use for searching published content on the Umbraco site implementation.